Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Ambitious—but grounded.

-Not because it avoids failure—but because it acknowledges it, plans for it, and works with it instead of against it.
+Not because it avoids failure—but because it recognizes it, prepares for it, and works with it rather than fighting against it.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.